A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 • Ignore content in suspended cards:

-Ignore text found in suspended cards EXCEPT for suspended cards that have the Set known and skip tag.
+Ignore text found on suspended cards except for suspended cards that have the Set known and skip tag.
 This exception makes it so that you can safely suspend cards with known morphs without AnkiMorphs losing track of which morphs you know.

 Note: if you use collection frequency in any note filters, then you should not use this option because it will affect the morph priorities.